 Shefali’s life was transformed because true partners worked together: Fistula Foundation’s generous donors paid for the surgery she received through skilled hands from our trusted partners at HOPE Hospital.
 This week, as we all reflect on achievements made and significant work that remains to be done, let us pause for a moment and think about the individuals behind these spreadsheets and data points, and about the collaboration and partnership required of all of us to treat the one million women just like her who are still in need of help.

-Kate Grant is CEO of Fistula Foundation, a nonprofit that works to treat the childbirth injury obstetric fistula by funding treatment, surgeon training, and equipment that enables providers to give the very best quality of care to women who are suffering.
+This post is written by Kate Grant, CEO of Fistula Foundation, a nonprofit that works to treat the childbirth injury obstetric fistula by funding treatment, surgeon training, and equipment that enables providers to give the very best quality of care to women who are suffering.
 To learn more, visit www.fistulafoundation.org or join the organization on Facebook or @Fistula_Fdtn on Twitter.

 *Name changed to protect patient privacy.